zijunmei/Software_Assurance/Code_Review.md

 - Description: A null pointer dereference occurs when a pointer what is assumed to be valid, but is actually null, is dereferenced in the codebase.
 By dereferencing a null pointer, the software can have reliability problems and can cause the software to crash or exit.
 - In Elasticsearch there were multiple instances identified as a null pointer dereference by Fortify.
 The main instance that Fortify expands upon is what the accept() method is used in RestCatTransformAction.java can cause a null pointer to be dereferenced on line 233.
 This is the instance discussed, however, there are 34 instances identified which would be a good place to investigate further.

+[CWE-772](https://cwe.mitre.org/data/definitions/772.html): ** Missing Release of Resource after Effective Lifetime**
+- Description: After a resource has finished its effective lifecycle and is no longer needed it is necessary to release the resource.
+If the software does not release its resources, an attacker can cause a denial-of-service attack by causing resources to get allocated without ever being released eventually preventing other users or services from accessing those resources.
+- Fortify identified four vulnerabilities based on this CWE, each related to a different resource.
+These vulnerabilities follow the naming convention “Unreleased Resource: XXXX” and the four resources identified are database, sockets, streams, and synchronization.
+There are two instances of this vulnerability for the database resource in the JdbcCsvSpecIT.java and ConsistentFunctionArgHandlingIT.java files.
+The instances for the socket resources are all in testing files and have no risk.
+Streams have the most instances of this vulnerability and all appear to be in the production code.
+And synchronization also has multiple instances found in the production code.
+Based on these results it appears that these vulnerabilities do pose a high risk to Elasticsearch.

 ### 2.2 Contributions
 Planned or ongoing contributions to the upstream open-source project (documentation, design changes, code changes, communications, etc.) You can discuss planned or in-progress contributions based on any of the prior assignments in the class.